-Format for the Dissertation
+1. Format for the Dissertation

 The School of Anthropology offers two format options for the PhD dissertation.
 One is the traditional monographic format.
 The second is a set of three or more articles that have been published or submitted for publication.
 The best format for the dissertation will depend on the topic and subfield: you should decide on the appropriate format in consultation with your committee.
-Guidelines for dissertation formats are outlined in Appendix E.